 - Consider giving them to other family members who may find them important in their lives.

 Read our article about difficult memories for recommendations and tips for best practices.

 Why do I have so many photo duplicates?

 Back in the day, processing film required mailing film containers and waiting for a week or two for processing.
 We took extra photos just in case some didn’t turn out and ordered duplicates we wanted to share.
 You may be surprised by the number of copies of the same or similar photo.
 Today, we don’t need to keep them all because:

 - We can share as many digital versions as we like

 - We are able to preserve the best version and discard the extras without worry

 Photo CDs are another source of duplicates.
 They were often made simultaneously with prints, leaving you with both versions due to the film ordering process.
 If this is the case, the labs often saved a low resolution version to the CDs, and the prints may be the better copy to preserve.
 It’s easy to do a high-resolution scan and reduce the number of duplicates.
 Learn more about How to Finally Tame your Photo Mess.

 What about slides and negatives?
 These are great versions of the original image and you can digitize them, but it may be a little costly.
 If you have the print photo versions, it is easier to scan them before getting rid of duplicates.
 While this is a time-consuming project, it is worthwhile for everyone to locate or share photos in the future.

 Our clients have many interesting photo projects and reach out to us to preserve their prints.
 If you’ve never used a photo management company before, you may be wondering how to find the right help.
-Should you try to find a local resource or work with someone outside of your area.
-Whether you work with someone nearby or remotely, you can learn more about preparing your prints for a professional.
-Contact us if you have questions and need help with your print photo collection!
+Look no further!
+We want to make organizing your photo collection easy and stress-free, and we are pleased to offer our services to both local and remote clients.
+Contact us if you have questions or need help with your print photo collection!